makusan8/kubernetes/README.md

 ```

-As you can see, the coredns pods above are in Creating/Pending state.
+As you can see above, the coredns pods are in Creating/Pending state.
 These pods
-are responsible for our internal DNS inside the cluster.
+are responsible to our internal DNS.

 It turns out that we don't have any network plugin yet in our cluster.

 - Install the calico network plugin :

 ```
 # install calico network plugin
 kubectl apply -f https://projectcalico.docs.tigera.io/manifests/calico.yaml